firebitsbr/Capstone/README.md

 == Parse and Module Dependencies ==

 The dependencies outlined below are for the parse and modules.
 A full list of dependencies is available in the requirements.txt file.
 All dependencies should install with the command ‘*pip install -r requirements.txt*’.
-In order to install tor, the command '*sudo apt-get install tor*'.
+In order to install *tor*, use the command '*sudo apt-get install tor*'.
 The following dependencies should be verified manually.

 1.
 python2